-Manny Pacquiao, known as the Pac-Man is certainly one of the most celebrated boxers in the sports history.
+Manny Pacquiao, known as the Pac-Man, is certainly one of the most celebrated boxers in the history of the sport.
 It is reported that “Pacquiao burns up to 7,000 calories a day during training and has to eat six meals a day to fuel and repair his body”.
 He consumes about 7000 to 8000 calories a day including five protein shakes.

 The Right Fuel for Fighters